113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dl class="parml">
 <dt class="pt dlterm">&lt;category&gt;</dt>
 <dd class="pd">The category for the report.
-If there is a space in the name, use quotation marks around the
+If there's a space in the name, use quotation marks around the
 name.</dd>
 <dt class="pt dlterm">&lt;date&gt;</dt>
 <dd class="pd">The report date in the format <samp class="ph codeph">YYYYMMDD</samp>.</dd>